muhadullah/TrackApp/README.md

   "ACTION_MAIN activity: Start up as the initial activity of a task, with no data input and no returned output."
   What is main activity for tho

-3a.
-Login page should be set as: ?
+3. a) Login page should be set as: ?
     "CATEGORY_LAUNCHER: The activity can be the initial activity of a task and is listed in the top-level application launcher`."

-  3b. how to use "google sign in" -- why have a sign in anyways? to store data in your account instead of only locally / on phone?
+  3. b) how to use "google sign in" -- why have a sign in anyways? to store data in your account instead of only locally / on phone?

 4. Edit each indv.
 Page / Activity to make functional & add content